-Participants are organized into groups of about 10 students from a variety of degree programs, academic interests, and cultural backgrounds.
-Each group is led by a senior graduate student, which allows participants to tap into their group leader’s valuable experience and leverage that for their own success.
-(See below for the names and bios of the fall 2016 group leaders.)
+Participants are organized into groups of about 16 students from a variety of degree programs, academic interests, and cultural backgrounds.
+Each group is led by a senior graduate student, which allows participants to tap into their Group Leader’s valuable experience and leverage that for their own success.
+(See below for the names and bios of our current fall 2018 Group Leaders.)

 “Your time is limited, so don't waste it living someone else's life.
 Don't let the noise of others' opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.” — Steve Jobs

-Before coming to Georgia Tech, Kaikai got his master’s degree in mechanical engineering from Shanghai Jiao Tong University.
+Before coming to Georgia Tech, Kaikai got his master’s degree in Mechanical Engineering from Shanghai Jiao Tong University.
 His current research is focused on design and experiments on multistable metamaterials that can have acoustic and photonic applications.
-As a Grad Group leader for the second time, Kaikai advises new graduate students to join the Grad Groups and get familiar with all the resources provided on campus.
+As a Group Leader for the third time, Kaikai advises new graduate students to join the Grad Groups and get familiar with all the resources provided on campus.
 "In Grad Groups, new graduate students can learn how to balance life and work, deal with conflicts, and start career planning," he said.
-"All these can help you quickly get accustomed to the graduate life at Georgia Tech and plan for your future."
+"All these can help you quickly get accustomed to graduate life at Georgia Tech and plan for your future."